Kale vs. Spinach: Which Leafy Green Has More Benefits?

 "Both are dark, leafy greens, and superfoods in their own right," registered dietitian nutritionist Mascha Davis MPH, RDN, says.
 "They each contain a lot of phytonutrients, antioxidants, and prebiotic fiber."

 Incorporating extra dietary fiber into the diet is important, given that most people are not meeting their daily recommended requirements.
-Many people go for fiber-rich foods when looking to improve digestion, but the nutrient's gut health benefits go far beyond the bathroom.
+Many people go for fiber-rich foods when looking to improve digestion, but fiber's gut health benefits go far beyond the bathroom.

 "Fiber aids in the reduction of total and LDL cholesterol by binding to cholesterol in the gastrointestinal tract and moving it out of circulation," registered dietitian and nutritionist Maya Feller, M.S., R.D., CDN, previously told mbg.
 "These actions reduce the risk of developing cardiovascular disease, some cancers, and type 2 diabetes."